pascallaliberte/sharpen.page/stepitup.md

 ### Learn More via My Articles

-To go deeper and learn more about all this, I publish an article each Friday, or you can filter through the list of articles I've already published.
+To go deeper and learn more about all this, I [publish an article each Friday](/articles#be-notified), or you can filter through the list of [articles I've already published](/articles).
 I go in depth about the Jobs-To-Be-Done theory, the approach that focuses on situations, struggling moments, and the Forces of Progress.

 ## "I'm Too Busy To Do All That"

 So here's where I can help.
 If you're too busy for this level of work, but you're thinking "this is where I want to take my solo practice next", I've got two options for you, and a couple other ones below.

 ## Two Options to Step It Up
+{: #options }

-### Option No. 1 - One Pager
+### Option No. 1 - One-Pager

 If you've got a good understanding of the main situation that causes your buyers to go with your service, and you just want to write that up in a single page.

-$1600 + your time so I get to understand what you're selling and your buyers
+**$1600** + your time so I get to understand what you're selling and your buyers

 * Half up front to understand enough to make the page on my own, half to proceed with the page and book the week I'll be writing the page.
 * Once I got enough information from you, the turnaround is one week.